ahmedh-mw/wsl_matlab/Podman/README.md

     sudo podman exec $cp_container_test matlab-bs -batch "sqrt(36)"
     ```
     > The `matlab-bs` helper script facilitates IPC between a `podman exec` process and the warmed MATLAB session inside the container.

-Certainly!
-Here’s how you can write the entire table content to a README file in markdown format, preserving the column headers and all the data.
-The markdown table format is used for readability and compatibility with most README viewers (e.g., GitHub, GitLab).

 ---